Long-ranged spectral correlations in eigenstate phases: Introduction

 \section{Introduction}

-From the behaviour of fluids to the motion of electrons in a crystal to the growth patterns of bacterial colonies, understanding the complex behaviour of an extremely large number of interacting entities is of vast interest to several areas of physics.
-Condensed matter physics and statistical mechanics has been extremely successful in explaining why the same underlying degrees of freedom can organize themselves in drastically different ways when their interactions are changed despite the fact that quantum mechanical rules governing the interactions between them are extremely complicated and in most cases intractable.
+From the behavior of fluids to the motion of electrons in a crystal to the growth patterns of bacterial colonies, understanding the complex behavior of an extremely large number of interacting entities is of great interest in several areas of physics.
+Condensed matter physics and statistical mechanics have been extremely successful in explaining why the same underlying degrees of freedom can organize themselves in drastically different ways when their interactions are changed, despite the fact that quantum mechanical rules governing the interactions between them are extremely complicated and in most cases intractable.

-While the study of equilibrium phases have been very successful~\cite{Plischke1994equilibrium,LandauLifshitz2013statistical}, the understanding of how thermal equilibrium itself emerges as an effective description of isolated physical systems is relatively underdeveloped although enormous progress \cite{Srednicki_ETH_PhysRevE.50.888,Deutsch_ETH_1991_PhysRevA.43.2046,BerryTabor1977_level,Haake_QuantumChaosBook} has been made, especially in recent years\cite{MaldacenaShenkerStanford2016bound,CurtVonKeyserlingk_Operatorspreading_PhysRevX.8.021013,NahumOPeratorSpreading_PhysRevX.8.021014,BertiniProsen_PhysRevLett.121.264101}.
-An important milestone in this direction is the formulation of the eigenstate thermalization hypothesis (ETH)~\cite{Srednicki_ETH_PhysRevE.50.888,Deutsch_ETH_1991_PhysRevA.43.2046}.
-ETH is essentially a statement of equivalence of ensembles and states that when the eigenstates of a quantum many-body Hamiltonian are highly entangled, any local observable $O(x)$ evaluated in an eigenstate $\ket{E}$ (thought of as encoding a microcanonical ensemble) can be reproduced by the same observable evaluated in an equivalent density matrix in the (grand) canonical ensemble.
-In other words,